lderoeck/AI-Project/README.md

 - sublinear tf-idf: `[1 + log(tf)] * [log [n/df(t)] + 1]`
 - smoothed sublinear tf-idf: `[1 + log(tf)] * [log [(1+n)/(1+df(t))] + 1]`

 Since we utilise a one-hot encoded feature vector, we expect the sublinear tf-idf to produce identical results to the normal tf-idf (the same holds for smoothed and sublinear smoothed tf-idf).

+We expect tf-idf to improve performance, as it prevents bias towards tags that are very common accross the steam games library.

 ### Profile learner
 The profile learner takes into account the user feedback and item feature vectors.
 With steam, the user feedback is provided in the form of game reviews.
 These reviews can be positive or negative, indicating the user likes or dislikes a certain kind of game.
 To create the user feature vector, we compute the mean of all game feature vectors for which the user has provided a review.